 - Creation, protection, and management of client portfolios through strategic planning, international filings, continuation applications, and freedom-to-operate, patentability, and landscape searches.

 - Working closely with inventors and in-house counsel to identify viable intellectual property and guiding inventor disclosures.

 - Coordination of work and building relationships with foreign agents.

 - Performing intellectual property audits to inform business decisions on acquisitions, asset purchase, and joint development agreements.

 - Providing training on a range of intellectual property issues and procedures to clients, staff, clerks, and attorneys.

 - Cooperating with litigation counsel in enforcement and defense of clients’ patents.

 - Managing cost-estimates, billing, and invoicing.

-Prior to law school, Mr. Winkel received his undergraduate degree in economics and chemistry at Brigham Young University.
-His individual research focused on transition-metal catalysis and catalyst design as well as small molecule bond activation reactions and organic transformations.
-During this time he collaborated with the Center for Catalytic Hydrocarbon Functionalization.
+Gerrit understands his clients’ businesses.
+His education allowed him to concentrate on research focused on transition-metal catalysis and catalyst design as well as small molecule bond activation reactions and organic transformations.
+He collaborated with the Center for Catalytic Hydrocarbon Functionalization.
 Mr. Winkel also assisted his undergraduate research group with developing and utilizing quantum-chemistry methods.
 These methods were used to discover mechanisms, reactivity principles, and selectivity for experimentally important chemical reactions related to catalysis, energy, and organic synthesis.